thebatking/juliar/docs/source/docs_commands.rst

 \*repeat \*
 ----------------
-Alias: loop

-Description: Loops the content X number of times
+Description: Outputs the content X number of times.
+Compare with \*loop \* where commands gets executed.

 Input: String[ip]